 Birdwatching in Greece: A guide to notable birds in Athens and Santorini

-If you are fortunate, you may spend your vacations discovering new birds, but if not, you must fit birdwatching into any free time available in your travel schedule.
+If you are lucky, you may spend your whole vacation discovering new birds, otherwise you must fit birdwatching into any free time in your travel schedule.

 In late April, my husband and I went to Greece for eight days, primarily staying in downtown Athens (Psyri) and Santorini.
 This blog post contains photos and recordings of notable birds we found during our trip.